-- Pre-hypertension: systolic pressure that is between 120 to 139 or diastolic pressure between 80 and 89.
+- Pre-Hypertension: systolic pressure between 120 and 139 or diastolic pressure between 80 and 89.

-- Stage 1 hypertension: systolic pressure between 140 to 159 or diastolic pressure between 90 and 99.
+- Stage 1 Hypertension: systolic pressure between 140 and 159 or diastolic pressure between 90 and 99.

-High blood pressure usually does not cause any symptoms in the early stages.
-Symptoms associated with high blood pressure can include:
+High blood pressure usually does not have any symptoms in the early stages.
+But some of the common symptoms are given below:

 - Dizziness or dizzy spells